PeterStaev/nativescript-purchase/README.md

 ### `Product` properties
 * **nativeValue**
 The native object representing the product.
-On iOS this will be an instance of `SKProduct` and on Android this will be a `org.json.JSONObject`
+On iOS this will be an instance of `SKProduct`, and on Android this will be a `org.json.JSONObject`

 * **productIdentifier** - *string*
 The in-app product identifier as setup on iTunes Connect or Google Store.